devcjohn/codebycharlie/public/posts/post1.md

 ## 5. Testing Help

-**Me:** How can I simulate the user pressing a a key in Testing Library React?
+**Me:** How can I simulate the user pressing a key in Testing Library React?

 **ChatGPT:**: In order to simulate the user pressing a key in the context of React Testing Library, you can use the fireEvent.keyDown or fireEvent.keyPress function.